wizeline/iberia-website-be/README.md

 # iberia-website-be

 Iberia Website PoC

 # Endpoints:

-## Generate image url (currently on develop):
+## Generate image url (working):

-Accepts the desired prompt and the engine to be used:
+Accepts the desired prompt and the engine to be used.
+Returns url of the image:

 **Engines supported:**

 - **open** (OpenAI)
 - **free** (FreePik)

     curl --location 'http://localhost:8080/generate' \
     --header 'Accept: application/json' \